 In addition to travelling, saving money, meeting new people and learning about different cultures, there is the reward of helping others and loving someone’s pet.
 The homeowner is putting all their trust in you.

-Some animals we have looked after besides cats and dogs are lizards, chickens and hens.
-We do draw the line at free-roaming reptiles like big snakes though!
+Some animals we have looked after besides cats and dogs are lizards, chickens, and hens.
+We do draw the line at free-roaming reptiles like big snakes, though!

-PETS WE HAVE SAT FOR
+SOME PETS WE HAVE SAT FOR